19hours/sg-statutes/Acts/Legal Profession Act.md

 (a) an institution specified in the First Schedule to, and under section 13(1)(e) of, the Income Tax Act (Cap.
 134); and

-(b) an institution of a public character approved by the Minister for the purposes of section 37(2)(c) of the Income Tax Act.
+(b) an institution of a public character approved under the Charities Act (Cap.
+37).

 [10/2007 wef 01/03/2007]